sdaniel1995/Covid-Vaccine-Appointment-Backend/STARTUP.md

+# Prequisites
+   - Have java installed.
+Click the link for instructions on installation ([java](https://www.oracle.com/java/technologies/javase-downloads.html)).

 # Geting Started
 To edit the code do a `git clone https://github.com/javatures/Portfolio-Frontend.git` in gitbash inside the the file folder directory on you local machine where you want the code cloned to.
 - Open VS Code and open the folder.